Becoming a Sustainable Household

 Walking, skating, riding a bicycle or even riding a motorcycle or bus will all result in considerably less carbon dioxide emissions than driving a passenger vehicle.

 If a passenger vehicle must be used, be mindful of how you drive and how you manage your vehicle, as this has a big impact on how much fuel your car uses.
-By doing the following, you will use less petrol:
+By doing the following, you will use less petrol and potentially save $100s a year in fuel costs:

 - Drive smoothly to minimise acceleration and braking.